nathadriele/machine-learning-zoomcamp/02-capstone-project/README.md

-## Uber Ride Price Prediction
+## Uber and Lyft Ride Price Prediction

 ![image](https://github.com/user-attachments/assets/eae7e5ad-f20d-41b5-a53d-c5eb313f5928)

 ### Overview

-The Uber Ride Price Prediction project aims to develop a machine learning model capable of accurately predicting the price of Uber rides.
+The Uber and Lyft Ride Price Prediction project aims to develop a machine learning model capable of accurately predicting the price of Uber rides.
 By utilizing historical ride data and advanced regression techniques, the project seeks to provide insights that can optimize costs for both passengers and drivers, ultimately enhancing the efficiency of ride-hailing services.

 ### Problem Description